 The field day started early with a number of super yabby traps being placed into some of the ponds.
 They were left to soak for several hours whilst attendants learnt the basics of commercial yabby farming.

-Attendants viewed commercial yabby ponds, discussing what’s best for yabby culture at high densities and fast growth rates.
+Attendants viewed yabby ponds, discussing what’s best for yabby culture at high densities and fast growth rates.
 We discussed pond construction, sizes, depth, turbidity, food, shelter, stocking densities, netting and fencing etc. Plus water quality, diseases, cannibalism, breeding, genetics and predation, plus lots more.

 Neil Meyrick from Aquablue Seafoods